Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASir Pallington was quite special, wasn't it?

-Speaker AAnd it's all funded basically by public donations.
+Speaker AThey all give out their time and it's all funded basically by public donations.

 Speaker AHave you got anything in the future that you're.